Phonelike PCs failed before. Here's why they'll succeed now

 Five years ago, Microsoft tried to radically transform the way a Windows computer would work.

-At the core of this change was the embrace of chips made by Qualcomm, which typically power smartphones and tablets.
-It marked a dramatic deviation from the use of the x86 chips from Intel and AMD that traditionally serve as the brains of a Windows PC.
+At the core of this change was the embrace of chips, made by companies including Qualcomm, that typically powered smartphones and tablets.
+It marked a dramatic deviation from the use of the x86 chips from Intel and AMD that traditionally served as the brains of a Windows PC.

 At the same time, Windows RT, a lightweight version of Windows 8, would enable thinner and lighter PCs and tablets.
 It would help Microsoft and its partners like HP and Dell better compete against Apple's iPad.
 And it would get people excited about PCs again.